Structure of the polynomials in preconditioned BiCG algorithms and the switching direction of preconditioned systems: Introduction

 with the preconditioner $\PO = \PO_L\PO_R$ ($\PO \approx A$).
 In this paper, the matrix and the vector in the preconditioned system are indicated by a tilde ($\;\TL{ }\;$).
 However, the conversions in (\ref{eqn:plinear}) and (\ref{eqn:plinear_conv}) are not implemented directly; rather, we construct the preconditioned algorithm that is equivalent to solving (\ref{eqn:plinear}).

 This paper is organized as follows.
-In section~\ref{sec:pbicg_alg}, we analyze various PBiCG algorithms in terms on their polynomial structures, and we clarify the details of the PCGS algorithms discussed in ~\cite{itoh2016a}.
-In section~\ref{sec:direction_preconditioning}, we analyze the mechanism that switches the direction of a preconditioned system for the BiCG method, and we provide the details for some instances that show that, depending on the construction and setting of the ISRV, the BiCG method may be transformed to another method or the direction of the preconditioned system may not be determined.
+In section~\ref{sec:pbicg_alg}, we analyze various PBiCG algorithms in terms on their polynomial structures, and we clarify the details of the PCGS algorithms discussed in ~\cite{itoh2019a}.
+In section~\ref{sec:direction_preconditioning}, we present a theorem that defines the direction of a preconditioned system for the BiCG method.
+We analyze the mechanism that switches the direction of a preconditioned system for the BiCG method, and we provide the details for some instances that show that, depending on the construction and setting of the ISRV, the BiCG method may be transformed to another method or the direction of the preconditioned system may not be determined.
 In section~\ref{sec:numerical_experiments}, we present some numerical results that verify the equivalence of the PBiCG and PCGS methods, the properties of each of the four PBiCG algorithms discussed in \Sec~\ref{sec:pbicg_alg}, the switching of the direction of a preconditioned system for the BiCG method, and the resulting basic properties, as discussed in \Sec~\ref{sec:direction_preconditioning}.
 Our conclusions are presented in section~\ref{sec:conclusion}.